asp1420/monogenic-cnn-illumination-contrast/README.md

-# monogenic-cnn-illumination-contrast
-A Bio-inspired Monogenic CNN Layer for Illumination-Contrast Invariance
+# A Bio-inspired Monogenic CNN Layer for Illumination-Contrast Invariance